kearnz/autoimpute/CONTRIBUTING.md

 Before continuing, please read our [Code of Conduct](https://github.com/kearnz/autoimpute/blob/master/CODE_OF_CONDUCT.md).
 Our code of conduct extends to questions, issues raised, pull requests, and code itself.

 ## Reporting Bugs
-Because Autoimpute is in rapid development, bugs are inevitable.
+Because `autoimpute` is in rapid development, bugs are inevitable.
 We do our best to avoid them through testing and squash them quickly if they arise.
 That being said, we rely on users to help us find bugs that we missed.
 Here are some pointers for reporting bugs.

 #### Before Reporting Bugs
 * Make sure the bug occurs when using the master branch.
 * Check other active branches to ensure the bug is not being worked on or already fixed and slated for a future release.
 * Comb through the [Issues Board](https://github.com/kearnz/autoimpute/issues) to see if the bug has already been identified.
-* For errors, make sure that AutoImpute is not raising the error as expected behavior.
+* For errors, make sure that `autoimpute` is not raising the error as expected behavior.
 * For unexpected behavior, determine if any implicit assumptions from `autoimpute` logic produce the output.

 #### When Reporting Bugs